guoxuesong/pikebox/README.md

 * withdraw idea A, just delete CountWordsMode.CountWordsA

 Apply idea B on the original idea is simple, but if we want to apply idea B on idea A, it is complicated.
-This is a good example shows that some ideas are not compatable with each other, if we can not withdraw a bad idea, we may need force the good ones compatable with the bad ones, that is expensive.
+This is a good example showing that some ideas are not compatable with each other, if we can not withdraw a bad idea, we may need force the good ones compatable with the bad ones, that is expensive.